bocchifrancescog/require_plus_ko/README.md

 # Require plus Knockout plus Jquery
-Very simple javascript app to show how to use requirejs with knockoutjs and jquery bounded togheter
+Very simple boilerplate javascript app to show how to use requirejs with knockoutjs and jquery bounded togheter

 ## How To run
 Open index.html in your browser